-the number of tests.
+We can also take the number of tests as a rough measure of cost.
+A simple way to estimate test efficiency of set of tests is to divide the number of faults found by the number of tests.
 Table 8 shows that all four criteria-based design techniques were far more efficient than the requirements modeling approach.
 Recall that we cannot compare the total numbers for BC with the other criteria because it was applied to all four studies.
 These data are also not generalizable because of the small sample sizes.
 Nevertheless, these data convinced management at Freddie Mac of the positive return on investment for criteria-based testing and automation.
 We know of no industry standard for the percentage of tests that are expected to find faults, but the test managers at Freddie Mac were shocked at these numbers.
-Based on their experience, they expected about 5 % of the tests to reveal a fault, and considered 10 % efficiency to be outstanding (or a sign of very poor software).
+Based on their experience, they expected about 5% of the tests to reveal a fault, and considered 10% efficiency to be outstanding (or a sign of very poor software).

 Further analysis has revealed that the tool used to create pairwise tests was somewhat inefficient.
-In fact, NIST's ACTS pairwise tool (Kacker and Kuhn 2008) created only 17 tests in stage 1 for the Contract Pricing system.
-This would change the total number of tests from 230 to 40, and if those tests found the same number of faults, the efficiency would be over 50 %.
+In fact, NIST's ACTS pairwise tool [11] created only 17 tests in stage 1 for the Contract Pricing system.
+This would change the total number of tests from 230 to 40, and if those tests found the same number of faults, the efficiency would be over 50%.
 Of course, we are not able to run those tests on the same software, so we cannot know whether a similar number of faults would be found.